yameenadnan1985/tutorial/git_to_server_and_github.md

 # Set permissions

 ```
-# Go to directory where you want to update permissions
+# We can only assign executable permissions to a file.
+Read/Write permissions we will menually have to set
 git update-index --chmod=+x index.php
 git commit -m "Changing file permissions"
 ```